shubhekshaadhikari/Web-design/README.md

 # webdesign

-Cloning login page of website and making responsive.
+Building login page, signup page and admin dashboard of website.
-Using HTML,CSS for mobile screen according to Figma Template
+With the help of figma template design
+Using HTML,CSS as tech stack
+Responsive for mobile, tablet and desktop screen.